-- Statement of financial position as at 30 June 2023. - Statement of total comprehensive income, Statement of changes in member funds, and Statement of cash flows for the period then ended - iii.
-Notes including a summary of significant accounting policies. - iv.
-Directors' declaration.
+- Statement of financial position as at 30 June 2024. - ii.
+Statement of comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - iii.
+Notes, including material accounting policies. - v.
+Directors' declaration

 Basis for opinion